Get E-Book

 });

-That has its own cost because Buffer.concat() copies.
-High-throughput parsers usually keep a list of chunks, track offsets, and copy only when a full frame needs contiguous storage.
-Chapter 2 already covered Buffer ownership and copying; node:net makes those costs show up on the hot path.
+That version has its own cost because Buffer.concat() copies.
+High-throughput parsers usually keep a list of chunks, track offsets, and copy only when a complete frame needs contiguous storage.
+Chapter 2 covered Buffer ownership and copying. node:net puts those costs directly on the hot path.

-Pausing reads is also stream behavior, but the network consequence is lower. socket.pause() stops the JavaScript readable side from flowing.
+Pausing reads is stream behavior with network consequences lower down. socket.pause() stops the JavaScript readable side from flowing.
 Data may still sit in Node buffers and kernel receive buffers.
-If the application stays paused and the peer keeps sending, TCP flow control eventually applies pressure through the receive window.
+If the application stays paused and the peer keeps sending, TCP flow control eventually slows the peer through the receive window.

 socket.pause();